 This course explores a basic premise: sensory perception is as much a cultural act as a physical or biological function.
 In this class, we will consider a number of scholarly debates and concerns regarding the inter-relations of the senses with historically dynamic human bodily experience.
 What does it mean to study the senses?
 What are the possible relationships among physiological capacities; social, political, and economic organizations; and their corresponding relations of power?
 How might we examine the various ways in which food, drink, art, music, dance, and other corporeal practices are mediated through personal and collective ideologies and practices around the affective and the sensual?
-Prereg: Two courses in the department or permission of the instructor; Offered alternate years, in winter; W. Норе techniques to document and make sense of the acoustic ecologies of Knox County and beyond.
-Prereq: ANSO 102 or ANSO/MUS 260; Offered alternate years, in winter; W. Hope
+Prereg: Two courses in the department or permission of the instructor; Offered alternate years, in winter; W. Hope